protoncr/tourmaline-website/docs/cookbook/your-first-bot.md

 ### Creating Your First Bot

 > Before getting started here please read up on [Telegram Bots](https://core.telegram.org/bots) and follow the instructions required to make your own bot.
-You will need a API key from `@botfather` on Telegram before you can make a working bot.
+You will need a API key from [@BotFather](https://t.me/botfather) on Telegram before you can make a working bot.

 The first thing you need to do is set up a new Crystal project.
 This can be done by typing `crystal init app [project-name]` into your terminal and hitting enter.
 For the sake of this project we're going to assume your `project-name` is echo_bot.